-The Homeownership program is available to Section 8 Housing Choice Voucher Participants that satisfy program requirements and meet eligibility criteria as established by HUD and contained within the Authority's Administrative Plan.
-As of August 1, 2023, there are 8 voucher participants in the Section 8 Housing Choice Voucher Homeownership program in various communities throughout Gloucester County and since 2019, 5 participants have achieved homeownership.
+The Housing Authority of Gloucester County's (HAGC) Homeownership Program is available to Section 8 Housing Choice Voucher participants that satisfy program requirements and meet eligibility criteria as established by HUD and contained within HAGC's Administrative Plan.
+As of August 1, 2024, there are 4 voucher participants in the Section 8 Housing Choice Voucher Homeownership program in various communities throughout Gloucester County and since 2019, 18 participants have achieved homeownership.
 Financial education is used to assist clients in obtaining the goal of becoming a homeowner and productive community member.

-The Homeownership program has also assisted many families increase income and confidence needed to become independent of government programs.
-Working families typically gain independence quickly after becoming a homeowner, and graduate from the Section 8 Program not requiring Housing Assistance payments on their behalf.
+The HAGC Homeownership Program has also assisted many families increase income and confidence needed to become independent of government programs.
+Working families typically gain independence quickly after becoming a homeowner, and graduate from the Section 8 Program not requiring Housing Assistance Payments on their behalf.

-HAGC has assisted disabled persons moving into units on the private rental market through the successful operation of the Homeownership Program.
-HAGC currently has 5 disabled families participating in the homeownership program who are successfully making payments on homes they own within the community.
+HAGC has assisted disabled persons moving into units on the private rental market through the successful operation of HAGC's Homeownership Program.
+HAGC currently has 4 disabled families participating in the homeownership program who are successfully making payments on homes they own within the community.
 These participants undergo extensive mentoring and monitoring to ensure they are prepared for homeownership through credit counseling and budget management courses.
-HAGC has been successful in placing 5 disabled families in Affordable Housing units to ensure the mortgages remain very low and affordable to the disabled homeownership clients.
+HAGC has been successful in placing 8 disabled families in Affordable Housing units to ensure the mortgages remain very low and affordable to the disabled homeownership clients.

 It is consistent with HAGC's goal of increasing affordable housing opportunities to low-income residents of Gloucester County to continue to pursue a successful homeownership program and have yearly closings.
-At this time HAGC has not applied for any additional homeownership programs.
+At this time, HAGC has not applied for any additional homeownership programs.